-You notice your heart beating faster, and you breathe more quickly.
+Is your heart beating faster?
+Are you breathing more quickly?
 Clenched fists too?
-The best thing to do in this case is to leave where you are; removing yourself from the situation is sometimes the best thing.
+The best thing to do in this case is to leave where you are - removing yourself from the situation is sometimes the best thing.

 Slow your breathing

-Here’s a trick to help calm you down.
+Here’s another trick to help calm you down.
 Exhale longer than you inhale.
 This will slow down your breathing and calm you down.

-Doing exercise helps regulate your stress levels…science even says so.
+Doing exercise helps to regulate your stress levels…it’s science!
 Rather than punching a wall or having a vein pop across your forehead, why not swim, run or walk it off?

 It’s all well and good to look after others, but when was the last time you looked after yourself?
-Make sure you treat yourself from time to time, a nice bath, going to bed early to get that extra bit of sleep.
-Just stay away from the alcohol…well, one won’t hurt, but several will.
+Make sure you treat yourself from time to time – such as taking a nice bath or going to bed early to get that extra bit of sleep.

-Get crafty and start a little DIY project.
+Why not get crafty and start a little DIY project?
 Whether it’s a birdhouse, bench or just something for the garden, it can help take your mind off whatever is bothering you.
 Just don’t pick up the hammer straight after you’ve had an argument… you might want to listen to some music to calm yourself down first.

-No man will admit it but talking helps, there’s no doubt about it.
+We know it can be hard, but there’s no doubt about it – talking helps.
 Speaking to someone can help lift the weight off your chest and make the problem seem more manageable.

 Don’t pressure yourself

-Thinking that you have to do something, or you can’t be late for something can play with your head.
-You start to put too much pressure on yourself, and this can often get you wired up if something doesn’t go to plan.
+Thinking that you have to do something can play with your head.
+You start to put too much pressure on yourself, and this can get you wired up if something doesn’t go to plan.
 Give yourself a break – you’re only human.

 Local Help in Milton Keynes and Bedfordshire

-If none of our self help tips work you can speak to your GP or medical professional for advice.
-If you need to speak to someone sooner, CALM or The Samaritans can help.
-Solutions to feeling down are not one size fits all – everyone finds different things that suit them.
+If none of our self-help tips work, speak to your GP or ask another medical professional for advice.
+If you need to speak to someone urgently, CALM or the Samaritans can help.
+There’s not a one-size-fits-all fix to feeling down – everyone finds different things that suit them.
 There are a wide range of therapies and medications that can help you feel better, so don’t be ashamed to ask for help.